JOHN PARK // President & Founder

 Both a team and an individual sport, wrestling demands and builds strong character.
 I tell parents that if their children can handle the rigors of our wonderful sport, they will successfully transfer the skills of discipline, determination, hard work, and patience to academic life and any post- wrestling careers and opportunities they wish to pursue.

-SCOTT PROKOSCH // board member
+SCOTT PROKOSCH // Vice President

 Why BTS – As a kid by far number 1 on my agenda was sports- pretty well any sport.
 At 11 years old I was introduced to Wrestling and although I continued with the other sports, Wrestling was the most rewarding.
 I went on to win 2 National medals.
 There is nowhere to hide in the sport.
 The only way to success is hard work, discipline and perseverance- valuable life lessons!
 My kids have been introduced to Wrestling and I want to help other kids gain the same positive experiences.